johnrearden/doggone-it/README.md

 - I would like to thank my tutor, Okwudiri Okoro, for his valuable assistance during the course of this project.

 - I would also like to thank our course facilitator, Kenan Wright, for his help during the weekly stand-up meetings.

+- Special thanks to my family for allowing me to carve 15-20 hours a week out of our busy schedule to work on this course!